kryptine/iTasks-SDK/Documentation/Design/client-runtime.md

 TODO

 ## The Task-UI Protocol
 In the current web run-time, websockets are used to communicate between web-browsers and iTask applications.
-Over these sockets a custom protocol is implemented that let's browsers create and attach to task instances.
+Over these sockets a custom protocol is implemented that lets browsers create and attach to task instances.

 The protocol mixes two communication styles.
-To control the connection, there a number of RPC-like commands.
+To control the connection, there are a number of RPC-like commands.
 These are initiated by the client framework and the server responds with an acknowledgement or a response.
 Once the connection is set up, the server also pushes messages to the client framework.
 These are used to synchronize the UI and to notify clients of server-side exceptions

 ### Commands